abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

 19. Obtain TensorFlow 1.5
     `pip install tensorflow==1.5`

-20. Upon success satisfying every preceding requirement, now one of the most popular AI tool, the Python and TensorFlow tandem may be afforded
+Upon success in satisfying every preceding requirement, the Python and TensorFlow tandem, one of the most versatile AI tools, should be readily affordable

-For example, it will do:
+For example it will do:
 https://github.com/abdulbadii/chessboard-reader-by-old-TensorFlow-and-Python